lifefram/lf/README.md

-This repository contains WordPress theme and plugins that we used to publish and store biographical content.
+This repository contains WordPress theme and plugins and IPFS content upload script that we used to publish and store biographical content.

 The main plugin that we use is [Advanced Classifieds & Directory Pro](https://wordpress.org/plugins/advanced-classifieds-and-directory-pro/) but has been heavily customized.